 - Magnetic resonance imaging provides detailed images of bones and soft tissues in the lower limbs and can identify areas of inflammation and changes that cannot be detected by radiographs and ultrasound.

-- MRI is recommended for identifying the source of pain, ensuring an accurate diagnosis when evaluating the foot or lower limb.
+- MRI is recommended for identifying the source of pain to ensure an accurate diagnosis when evaluating the foot or lower limb.

 - MRI is performed by appointment.

-- Shoes, on both front feet, if the front foot is affected, or both hind feet, if the hind foot is affected, are removed prior to the exam.
-Shoes can be removed at the EMC if you are unable to arrange this with your farrier or if your horse cannot travel without shoes.
+- Prior to the exam, shoes — on both front feet if the front foot is affected, or both hind feet if the hind foot is affected — are removed.
+Shoes can be removed at the Equine Center if you are unable to arrange this with your farrier or if your horse cannot travel without shoes.

-- During the 2-4 hour MRI examination, the horse is sedated while hundreds of images are captured to be compiled and analyzed by the faculty clinician.
+- During the MRI examination, which takes 2 to 4 hours, the horse is sedated while hundreds of images are captured to be analyzed by the faculty clinician.
 A report of findings and recommendations is provided within 72 hours.

 To schedule an appointment, refer a patient, or inquire about diagnostic imaging or other clinical services, please call 703-771-6800 or email email@example.com.